How to mail books to prisons or jails?

 Before placing your order, you should know:

-- What types of books can be sent an inmate?
+- What types of books can be sent that prison or jail?

 - What are the restrictions on your inmate receiving books?